muhsis/sirius-ui/README.md

-# @muhsisbt/ui
+# Sirius UI

-This is a design system / React UI library.
+Sirius UI is a design system / React UI library.
 It works with styled-components and styled-system.
+Published package at Github named `@muhsis/sirius-ui`.

 ## Icons